NovatecConsulting/marketing-metrics-collector/README.md

 ```
 services:github:environment:GITHUB_CRON=0 * * * * *
 ```
-Note: The colon in a property-key is a underscore in docker-compose
+Note: The colon in a property-key is an underscore in docker-compose

 To configure the marketing metrics collector, the application.yml in every resources-folder has to be configured.
 When there